 As you can from the below screenshot, we are creating ExecutepackageConfigFile of type dtsConfig inside our project.

 Click the Next button

 Select Properties to Export: You have to specify the target value here.
-This may be variable value, or connection manager settings.
+It may be a variable value or connection manager settings.

-Let me rename the Configuration name as Connection String Configuration, and Click Finish button to close the wizard.
+Let me rename the Configuration name as Connection String Configuration, and click the Finish button to close the wizard.